tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 }
 ```

-The issue with this code is that in every invocation of the given async callback in `forEach`, the returned promise will be ignore and so no task will wait for the completion of the previous in order task.
+The issue with this code is that in every invocation of the given async callback in `forEach`, the returned promise will be ignored and so no task will wait for the completion of the previous in order task.
 This code is like executing all the tasks at once in parallel and not in sequential order, so be very careful.

 ## Implementations